untillpro/scm4j/scm4j-template/README.md

 # Usage

-How to use this module
+How to use this

 # Under the Hood

-How it works: interactions of core classes
+How it works: interactions of core classes/modules